YOU HAVE A STORY TO TELL. WE HAVE A PLATFORM FOR YOU TO TELL IT!

 THANK YOU FOR YOUR COMMITMENT!

-When we gather in our virtual Writer's Room, the following companies and organizations take their literary citizenship seriously.
-They support, guide, connect, advise, commit, share, promote, book and brainstorm so that we can reach the mission and goals of #TeenWritersProject, and give teen writers the platform they need to share their voices with the world.
-These partners are invaluable!
+Our partners take their literary citizenship seriously.
+They support, guide, connect, advise, commit, share, promote, book and brainstorm so that we can reach the mission and goals of #TeenWritersProject.
+They help us give teen writers the platform they need to share their voices with the world.

 Current Supporters.